11gscanlan/Advanced-Game-Programming_Documentation/Final Project Brainstorming.md

 The player will face a few different enemies that they must defeat, some enemies won't be vulnerable to specific weapons fire.

 ## Scope
 Due to this being a 10 Week Unit, the majority of my plan will be saved for the final project.
-For this 10 week unit, my main focus will be on the Upgrade system, the Health system, the Map System, and the Inventory System
+For this 10 week unit, my focus will be primarily on the initial FPS mechanics utilising the power beam and upgrade system mechanics, and also the Morph Ball mechanics.
+I will also add the upgrades list, and the energy system.